-Firefly.org is a nonprofit organization founded by Ben Pfeiffer, a firefly researcher and Texas-certified master naturalist with a degree in biology from Texas State University.
+Firefly Conservation & Research is a nonprofit organization founded in 2009 by Ben Pfeiffer, a recognized firefly researcher and Texas-certified master naturalist.

 “It was maybe 2008 when I noticed the fireflies in South Texas were disappearing,” Ben says.
 “There weren’t as many as I remembered when I was a kid.
 And then I heard a report on firefly decline on NPR Radio that confirmed it.”

 Ben was uniquely suited to tackle this problem.
-He grew up in the Hill Country and in South Texas, and as a beekeeper and naturalist, he’d developed a deep understanding of the state’s unique ecology.
+He is a 6th generation Texan who grew up exploring the hills of the Texas Hill Country and brush country of South Texas where he developed a deep understanding of the state’s unique ecology.
+Ben is also a beekeeper and certified-naturalist with Texas Parks & Wildlife.
+Ben attended Texas State University in San Marcos for a Bachelor of Science in Biology.
 He combined that with a background in marketing, web development, and SEO to build a website and foundation that would help him and others take action.

 Firefly.org has been featured and interviewed by many news outlets, journals, and research organizations since its founding.
-Those include NASA, the National Wildlife Foundation, Smithsonian Magazine, the Examiner, CBS Morning News, the Indianapolis Star, and The Fireflies Book, among many others.
+Those include the Washington Post, Texas Monthly, Central Texas Gardener, Spectrum News, Travel + Leisure, the National Wildlife Foundation, Smithsonian Magazine, NASA, USA Today, Yahoo!, Better Homes & Gardens, the Examiner, CBS Morning News, the Indianapolis Star, The Firefly Experience book, and The Fireflies Book, among many others.

 Ben is currently a member of the IUCN (International Union for the Conservation of Nature) – Firefly specialist group, working to evaluate the extinction risk (Red List) classification for North American firefly species.